 As well has being a respected academic in the field of theoretical physics and atomic modelling, Jim has presented the BAFTA-nominated Chemistry: A Volatile History for the BBC, and is passionate about making science more accessible and interesting to the public.
 He appears regularly on TV and radio, presenting and contributing to science programmes on the BBC, ITV and Channel 4 including Tomorrow’s World, The Riddle of Einstein's Brain, Genius of Britain, and Bang Goes the Theory.

 Jim has also presented Atom, a three-part series for BBC Four, The Secret Life of Chaos, Order and Disorder, Gravity and Me, and Science and Islam, covering the leap in scientific knowledge that took place in the Islamic world between the 8th and 14th centuries.
-He has fronted programmes on CERN’s search for the Higgs boson, the disaster at the Fukushima nuclear plant and how the universe came to be and how it might end.
+He has fronted programmes on CERN’s search for the Higgs boson, the disaster at the Fukushima nuclear plant, the future of artificial intelligence, and how the universe came to be and how it might end.
 He’s also a regular on the BBC’s Horizon programme, and also on Radio 4 where he interviews the world’s leading scientific names in The Life Scientific, and is a frequent guest on In Our Time with Melvyn Bragg.

 Jim is the author of several books including many aimed at increasing scientific understanding and answering common, if complex, questions.
 His titles including Aliens: Science Asks: Is There Anyone Out There?, Paradox: The Nine Greatest Enigmas in Physics, Quantum: A Guide For The Perplexed, and Black Holes, Wormholes and Time Machines.
 His acclaimed book Life on the Edge examines the new field of quantum biology and explores what life is, how it can be explained on a sub-atomic level, and whether life can only ever be created from life.